Textualize/textual/docs/guide/styles.md

 --8<-- "docs/examples/guide/styles/dimensions02.py"
 ```

-If you run this you will see the height of the widget now grows to accommodate the full text.:
+If you run this you will see the height of the widget now grows to accommodate the full text:

 ```{.textual path="docs/examples/guide/styles/dimensions02.py"}
 ```